List of historic properties in Flagstaff, Arizona: Flagstaff Citizens Cemetery

 The historic Flagstaff Citizens Cemetery was established in 1891 and is located at 1300 South San Francisco St. This cemetery includes the 1956 TWA Disaster Memorial.
-The victims of the same crash, in United Airlines 718, are memorialized in Grand Canyon Cemetery.
+The victims of the same crash, in United Airlines 718, are memorialized in Grand Canyon Pioneer Cemetery.

 Buried in Tract J; Block A; Lot 13; Space 2 in the cemetery is the notable former Coconino County Sheriff Commodore Perry Owens.
 Owens confronted and killed three men in what became known as the Owens-Blevins Shootout during the Pleasant Valley War.

 Also buried is astronomer Vesto Melvin Slipher (1875–1969).
 He was director of the Lowell Observatory in Flagstaff, Arizona, from 1916 to 1952.
 He made spectrographs of the atmospheres of Jupiter, Saturn, and Uranus.
 He also photographed Mars and was part of the team that discovered the ninth planet, Pluto, in March 1930.